top of page

 • Jun 11, 2025

-This guide explains your rights under California law, how to determine if you were misclassified, and what steps to take if you want to pursue legal action.
+This guide explains your rights under California law, how to determine whether you were misclassified, and what practical steps you can take if you want to pursue legal action.

 What Is Worker Misclassification?